-David Bradley is a cowboy from the West Texas town of Muleshoe.
+David was raised in the West Texas town of Muleshoe.
 His first love is Western music.
 He was influenced by his father, a World Champion Yodeler, who taught him to sing, yodel, sing harmony, and play guitar.
 He started playing piano at 5, and sang harmony with his dad's gospel quartet when he was 8.

 It was a dream come true when David Bradley was invited to join the Grammy Award-winning Western music group the Sons of the Pioneers in 1988.
 While performing with this legendary group for 5 years, David became known as one of the greatest yodelers in the world, and still is today.

 David has been honored by the Smithsonian Institute, Western Music Hall of Fame, Singing Cowboy Hall of Fame, and the Western Swing Hall of Fame.
 In 2012, he was named Yodeler of the Year by the Academy of Western Artists.
 David has also made numerous appearances on the Grand Ole Opry.
 David is a true icon of the Western-music genre.

 Doors open at 6:15 p.m. $10 general admission, $5 members and students w/ ID, free for ages 12 and younger.
 Baked goods, coffee, tea, and water available for purchase.